DATE POSTED: Updated on May 24, 2023

 To qualify, you must meet all of the following requirements.
 Please note that unless specifically indicated, the required education and experience are credited based on a 40-hour workweek.
 All applicants are required to provide evidence of all applicable education, licenses, and certifications.

 Education: Graduation from an accredited school of nursing.
 Graduation from a nursing program with a Bachelor’s Degree from an accredited college or university is highly desirable.

 Licensure: Valid, active license to practice as a professional nurse in the State of Hawai’i.
 Applicants must submit evidence of current Hawai’i RN licensure (a copy of a valid license) at the time of appointment.

-Certifications: Applicants are required to provide current certifications from the American Heart Association in Basic Life Support (BLS), Health Care Provider (adult, child, and infant), Advanced Cardiovascular Life Support (ACLS), AND Pediatric Advanced Life Support (PALS).
+Certifications: Applicants are required to provide current certifications issued by the American Heart Association in Basic Life Support (BLS) for Health Care Providers (adult, child, and infant), Advanced Cardiovascular Life Support (ACLS), AND Pediatric Advanced Life Support (PALS).

-General Experience: One and one-half years (1-1/2) of professional nursing experience, of which one year must have been comparable to Registered Professional Nurse III, where the applicant independently provided nursing care to patients in a clinic, hospital, or institution AND;
+- One and one-half years (1-1/2) of professional nursing experience, of which one year must have been comparable to Registered Professional Nurse III, where the applicant independently provided nursing care to patients in a clinic, hospital, or institution;

 Supervisory Experience: Six (6) months of professional supervisory nursing experience which included: (1) planning and directing the work of others; (2) assigning and reviewing their work; (3) advising them on difficult problem areas; (4) timing and scheduling their work; and (5) training and developing employees.